Brief History of the

 Consequently, late in 1916, Carranza ordered workers to be paid exclusively with coins, whose minting had been restarted at the Mexico Mint.
 Thus, as Carranza became military strong, there was a glimpse of solution to the monetary problem in Mexico.

 The Republic reconstruction posed new problems, like the establishment of a new banking system in the country.
 The first step towards it was to declare bankruptcy and to liquidate the former porfirian banks; the second, the establishment of a new issuer.
+In order to restore order to the Mexican economy, the Monetary Commission was created, whose main task was to regulate monetary circulation and address the problems arising from the uncontrolled issuance of revolutionary banknotes.
+Some banknotes bearing the legend Monetary Commission were already issued by 1920, although they only remained in circulation for a few months.

 The Article 28 of the Mexican Political Constitution promulgated on February, 1917, establishes that the monopoly of the issue would belong to a sole Bank under government control.
-Nevertheless, it was not until seven years later that this bank was founded , being the issue of banknotes one of its primary functions.

 The Bank of Mexico Note.